 cumulus@switch:~$ net add dns nameserver ipv4 192.0.2.1 cumulus@switch:~$ net add dns nameserver ipv4 198.51.100.31 vrf mgmt cumulus@switch:~$ net add dns nameserver ipv4 203.0.113.13 vrf mgmt cumulus@switch:~$ net pending cumulus@switch:~$ net commit

-Because DNS lookups are forced out of the management interface using FIB rules, this might affect data plane ports if overlapping addresses are used.
+Because DNS lookups are forced out of the management interface using FIB rules, this might affect data plane ports if you use overlapping addresses.
 For example, when the DNS server IP address is learned over the management VRF, a FIB rule is created for that IP address.
 When DHCP relay is configured for the same IP address, a DHCP discover packet received on the front panel port is forwarded out of the management interface (eth0) even though a route is present out the front-panel port.

-If you don’t specify a DNS server and you lose in band connectivity, DNS will not work through the management VRF.
+If you do not specify a DNS server and you lose in band connectivity, DNS does not work through the management VRF.
 Cumulus Linux does not assume all DNS servers are reachable through the management VRF.